Tramping the Lake District

 | Activities: Hiking and Culture

-The Lake District of England, with its myriad of hiking trails, glacial ribbon lakes, rugged fells, charming small villages, and outstanding beauty, has been a favorite of British hikers and vacationers longing to escape for over a century.
-Its beauty and serenity inspired both William Wordsworth and Beatrix Potter, and in 1951 it became England's second National Park to protect it from overdevelopment.
-Spring is a particularly lovely time to visit, when lambs are everywhere and the forests are full of bluebells.
-Our trip combines vigorous hiking with eating in pubs, soaking in hot tubs, and wandering the town of Grasmere.
-Maximum group size: 10.
-Rating: 1 2 3 [4] 5
+The Lake District of England, with its myriad of hiking trails, glacial ribbon lakes, rugged fells, charming small villages, and outstanding beauty, has been a favorite of hikers and vacationers longing to escape for over a century.
+Its beauty and serenity inspired both William Wordsworth and Beatrix Potter, and in 1951 it became England's second protected National Park.
+This trip starts in the Southern Lakes, finishes in the Northern Lakes and meanders through the heart of The Lake District.
+Along the way, we visit England's highest peak and hike off the beaten trail.
+We’ll visit some quintessential lookout points, explore a dramatic cave nestled under the hills, and stop by a local pub or two.
+Maximum group size: 14.

 Highlights

-• Walking through bluebell forests and herds of sheep with lambs
+• Meander through bluebell forests and verdant meadows with roaming herds of sheep greeting you along the way

 Inclusions

-• A local guide and an AGC guide (If there are fewer than 7 on the trip, there will not be an AGC guide)
+• 1-2 local guides and an AGC guide (Depending on group size, there may not be an AGC guide on this trip)

 • 8 nights double occupancy lodging

-Not included: Transportation to the UK, alcoholic beverages, gratuities, optional activities not on the itinerary.
+Not included: Transportation to the UK, alcoholic beverages, gratuities for the AGC guide and local guide(s), optional activities not on the itinerary, and any meals not included on the itinerary.

 Trip Documents